A brief history…

 • Edinburgh Methodist Mission at Central Hall

-• Leith Methodist Church, and
+• Leith Methodist Church

 • Nicolson Square Methodist Church.